 So how do you choose which hotel is best for you?

-As you may already know, Marriott International's Bonvoy loyalty program includes 31 unique Marriott brands: Residence Inn, Ritz-Carlton, Renaissance, Courtyard, Aloft, W Hotels, and Moxy, just to name a few.
+As you may already know, Marriott International's Bonvoy loyalty program includes around 33 unique Marriott brands: Residence Inn, Ritz-Carlton, Renaissance, Courtyard, Aloft, W Hotels, and Moxy, just to name a few.

 Each brand offers its own signature mix of amenities, ambiance, price point to suit your needs and preferences for a single night, extended stay, or resort-type vacation.